*Scroll to the 12'45 mark, to hear me mumble incoherently

 I want my kids surrounded by symbols honouring the heroes, not the villains.

-I say fuck it, put them in a museum.
+I say feck it, put them in a museum.
 Those who wanna worship at the foot of Cecil John Rhodes can go and visit him there, like they do his grave.

 Anyone who wants to genuflect at the feet of their statues is free to do so, but our public spaces should reflect the realities of not just our history but our existing realities and the future we want.